 New Public Access Sites

-“The public access program began in 1953,” public access program manager Jamie Smyth said.
-“Seventy-five percent of the funding for public access comes through the federal sportfish restoration program, which is derived from excise taxes on motorboat fuel and fishing equipment.
-DFW’s remaining portion is funded through revenue from fishing and hunting licenses.”
+The Public Access Program began in 1953.
+Three-quarters of the funding for public access comes through the federal sportfish restoration program, which is derived from excise taxes on motorboat fuel and fishing equipment.
+Funds also come from revenue from fishing and hunting licenses.

 While the program continues to provide access at many sites, free public access remains unavailable or inadequate at many state-owned waters.
 DFW is always looking to expand access by acquiring sites.
 DFW can do so by buying property at fair market value from willing sellers, leasing property from organizations and/or local government agencies, and accepting suitable donations.